OyBcSt/cgem-schism/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lisalenorelowe/cgem-schism.git/HEAD?labpath=cgem_check.ipynb)

 If you happen to be browsing and see something odd, please open an Issue and let us know.

+If you browse, and make changes, figure out some good parameters, or develop new Python code to look at stuff, SAVE your work locally!
+The Notebooks, nml files, cgem.py, everything new disappears when Binder stops.

 Thanks!